TopOTheHourBot/TopOTheHourBot/CONTRIBUTING.md

 ### Before Building

 Before you begin modifying the `HasanAbiExtension`, or any other extension type for that matter, **I would first change the `target` attribute at the top of the definition to be a different chat room, such as your own**.
-It's a lot easier to test that way, and of course doesn't bother any mods.
+It's a lot easier to test that way, and avoids disrupting larger chat rooms.

 ### Placement

 When considering a new feature, think about where it would best be placed under TopOTheHourBot's architecture.
-Certain features, like the one we're constructing now, requires that we yield a message and await another one in return from a specific chatter - these kinds of situations are often best formulated as another "`handle_something()`" function because we're dealing with cross-message states: the chatter who initially called the bot cringe needs to be saved such that we can filter for them at a later moment in time.
-Handling cross-message states is the entire reason why TopOTheHourBot has its own API.
+For this example, it'd likely be easiest to construct a new `handle_something()` function because a state (the chatter who initially called TopOTheHourBot cringe) needs to be referenced to detect a follow-up message.

-If your feature is a "fire-and-forget" style of routine, such as a command, it's likely that a new handler isn't necessary.
-Factor out commonalities to see if the feature could be put under an existing handler - a handler for every command, for example, would duplicate a lot of work and so all commands are put under `handle_commands()`.
+In general, any operation that deals in "cross-message" state will likely require an independent handling function.
+Traditional call-and-respond commands are a bit strange in TopOTheHourBot's world because they don't require later messages to be referenced - when a command is invoked, a response is dispatched and nothing more is expected - `handle_commands()` is extraordinarily different from the other handling functions because of this.

 ### Starting Off